radleylewis/blog/src/about.md

 **Shell:** I use _[fish](https://fishshell.com)_.

-**Hardware:** My main machines are a X1 Carbon (6th Gen) Lenovo ThinkPag and a XMG Fusion 15.
+**Machines:** My main machines are a X1 Carbon (6th Gen) Lenovo ThinkPad and a XMG Fusion 15.
 I like tinkering with older ThinkPad models like the t440p too.

+**Keyboards:** I am a big believer in high quality keyboards for long writing and coding sessions.
+Recently I got my hands on a _[Keychron K8 Wireless Mechanical Keyboard](https://www.keychron.com/products/keychron-k8-tenkeyless-wireless-mechanical-keyboard?utm_campaign=shipping-confirmation-email&utm_medium=email&utm_source=OrderlyEmails&utm_content=product)_.
+Other than this, I also have a _[Ducky Mecha Mini v2](https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=5593)_ and a _[Durgod Taurus K320](https://www.amazon.com/DURGOD-Mechanical-Keyboard-Interface-Anti-Ghosting/dp/B078HFTTYK)_.

+**Mouse:** Since my Logitech MX Master 2s broke recently I have shifted to the _[Logitech G Pro Wireless](https://www.rtings.com/mouse/reviews/logitech/g-pro-wireless)_.
+Overall, the cleaner look and more rudimentary functionality is more suited to my usage (especially with Linux).

 ### Favourite Places